 Often, employers work through a progressive discipline pattern that starts with an informal verbal warning.
 Second, a formal verbal warning is issued with counseling.
 Third, if insufficient improvement or change occurs, a formal written warning occurs.
 Finally, when all else fails, employee termination occurs.

 If management is to reward a specific behavior or accomplishment, then it is rewarded for each and every employee.
 Likewise, if being late to work more than three times each week is a violation of company policy, then every employee in violation should receive a warning or counseling for this behavior.

 For example, if your style is to talk like a sailor and curse freely, then it would be wrong to expect employees to adhere to a strict no profanity in the workplace policy.
 But if management keeps their language clean, respectful, and professional, it can easily set the workplace up to follow a no profanity in the workplace policy.

-Curb the Cookie-Cutter Approach
+Curb the Cookie-Cutter Approach & Tackle Employee Discipline Constructively